DarthJDG/EsotericInterpreter/README.md

 ## 1. What is EsoInt?

 It is a simple esoteric programming language interpreter written in Ruby.
-It has limited options at the moment and only supports brainfuck and its variations.
+It was designed to be easily extensible to make adding variations and dialects easy.
+It is currently in development and has limited options so far.

 ## 2. Supported languages

 EsoInt supports the following languages so far:

+- Befunge-93
 - Blub
 - Brainfuck
 - Brainfork
 - COW
 - Ook!
 - Spoon

-It was designed to be easily extensible, brainfuck derivatives and dialects can be quickly added by changing only the parsing and instruction sets.

 ## 3. License and copyright